IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 ### DM-UY 1143 B Ideation and Prototyping
 ##### Spring 2020 • Katherine Bennett • Mon/Wed 4:30PM-6:20PM • 2 MetroTech, Room 802

+#### Semester Week 9 | Week 8: Storyboard

+1. Iterate and develop your storyboard.
+It must show evidence of your research and refinement of your story.

+2. What is your message back?
+Write a reflective post, outlining it.

+3. Create a singular document of all of your sources, with annotations as to why they are of value to your project.

+4. Finalize your timeline.
+Ensure that it fits within the [assignment brief](/narrative_timeline.md).

 #### Semester Week 8 | Week 7: Future Project: Catch your breath.
 Reflect.
 Review:

 1. Post what you have not from last week's deliverables (see below)